JamesIves/hlds-docker/README.md

 <img align="right" width="180" height="auto"  src="./.github/docs/docker.svg" alt="Docker in the Half-Life Colours">

-# Half-Life Dedicated Server With Docker
+# hlds-docker

 [Half-Life Dedicated Server](https://help.steampowered.com/en/faqs/view/081A-106F-B906-1A7A) powered by [Docker](https://www.docker.com).
-Supports all the classic [GoldSrc](https://developer.valvesoftware.com/wiki/GoldSrc) Half-Life games and mods, including the ability to add custom configurations and plugins.
+It supports all the classic [GoldSrc](https://developer.valvesoftware.com/wiki/GoldSrc) Half-Life games and mods, including the ability to add custom configurations and plugins.

 Special thank you to all the past and present [GitHub Sponsors](https://github.com/sponsors/JamesIves) 💖.